-A. From the inline viewer toolbar you can zoom the contents of the document in or out, open the annotation tools menu to comment in the document, download the document, and move from page to page.
+A. From the inline viewer toolbar you can zoom the contents of the document in or out, open the annotation tools menu to comment in the document, download the document, and print the page.

 B. The inline grading sidebar allows you to view the assignment details, the grading rubric, and each attempt.
 This is also where you enter the overall grade and grades for each attempt as well as provide feedback.

-- You can download the file, with or without your annotations, by clicking on the button in the toolbar that looks like a page with a down arrow.
+- You can download the file, without your annotations, by clicking on the download button in the toolbar that looks like a down arrow.

 - Use the Feedback to Learner box to provide feedback on the overall quality of the submission.

 - Don’t forget to post the grade by clicking “Submit”.

 - Call our Blackboard Help line 24 hours a day, every day at (213) 740-5555 and choose option 2.